 Risk tolerance is one of the first things you should consider when you start investing.
 When markets decline as they did in 2020 or so far in 2022, many investors flee.
 But long-term investors often see such downturns as a chance to buy stocks at a discounted price.
-Investors who are able to weather such downturns may enjoy the market’s average annual return – about 10 percent historically.
+Investors who can weather such downturns may enjoy the market’s average annual return – about 10 percent historically.
 But you have to be able to stay in the market when things get rough.

 Some people want a quick score in the stock market without experiencing any downside, but the market just doesn’t work like that.
 You must endure down periods in order to enjoy the gains.

-As you think about risk in regard to long-term investing, it all comes down to diversification.
-You can be a bit more aggressive in your diversification of stocks and bonds when you’re young and your withdrawal date is distant.
+To reduce your risk as a long-term investor, it all comes down to diversification.
+You can be more aggressive in your allocation to stocks when you’re young and your withdrawal date is distant.
 As you inch closer to retirement or the date you’re looking to withdraw from your accounts, start scaling back your risk.
 Your diversification should grow more conservative over time so you don’t risk major losses in a market downturn.

 Investors can get a diversified portfolio quickly and easily with an index fund.
-Instead of trying to actively pick stocks, the manager of an index fund passively owns all the stocks in an index.
-By owning a wide swath of companies, investors avoid the risk of investing in one or two individual stocks, but they won’t eliminate all the risk that comes from stock investing.
+Instead of trying to actively pick stocks, an index fund passively owns all the stocks in an index.
+By owning a wide swath of companies, investors avoid the risk of investing in one or two individual stocks, though they won’t eliminate all the risk that comes from stock investing.
 Index funds are a staple choice in 401(k) plans, so you should have no trouble finding one in yours.

 Another common passive fund type that can reduce your risk aversion and make your investment journey easier is a target-date fund.
 These “set it and forget it” funds automatically adjust your assets to a more conservative mix as you approach retirement.
-Typically they move from a higher concentration in stocks to a more bond-focused portfolio as you approach your date.
+Typically, they move from a higher concentration in stocks to a more bond-focused portfolio as you approach your date.